jpthalman/CarND/Projects/VehicleDetection/README.md

 A major challenge in identifying the locations of cars in an image is the change in apparent size that happens as a car gets further away.
 We need to define a method to detect cars that is translation and scale invariant, and that is robust enough to identify 0+ cars.

 The method I chose to accomplish this task is the sliding window search technique.
 In this method, I define a search region on the Y-axis which excludes all portions of the image which don't include the road.
 Within this region, I take 64x64 pixel sub-images, extract their features (process to be defined below), and feed them into the model to see if they contain a car.
 These sub-images are stepped along the region-of-interest (ROI) with step size of 16 pixels.
-This method of searching allows very good coverage of the ROI, along with a reasonably sized search grid which will hopefull classify any regions in the image that contain a car.
+This method of searching allows very good coverage of the ROI, along with a reasonably sized search grid which will hopefully correctly classify any regions in the image that contain a car.

 An example of the regions that this method is looking at is below: